Voting machine issues and viral video cast shadow on Mississippi governor race

 Breaking News Emails

-A viral cellphone video of a defective voting machine cast some doubt on a contentious Mississippi Republican gubernatorial primary Tuesday, sparking broader concerns about U.S. voting infrastructure ahead of 2020.
+A viral cellphone video of a defective voting machine cast some doubt on a Republican primary for governor in Mississippi on Tuesday, sparking broader concerns about U.S. voting infrastructure ahead of 2020.

-In the video, voter Ethan Peterson of Oxford, Mississippi, attempted numerous times to press the touchscreen checkbox for Republican Bill Waller Jr., but the machine instead registered his GOP primary rival Tate Reeves.
-Eventually he was able to fix the issue and vote as intended, Peterson said.
+In the video, one voter, Ethan Peterson of Oxford, Mississippi, tried numerous times to press the touchscreen checkbox for Republican Bill Waller Jr., but the machine instead registered a vote for Walker's GOP primary rival, Tate Reeves.
+Eventually Peterson said he was able to fix the issue and vote as intended.

 Accounts commenting on the viral post questioned the integrity of the U.S. election system.
 But Peterson said he thought it was simply a calibration issue.

-“My intent is not to feed the conspiracy monster,” Peterson, a 43-year-old fire protection coordinator at the University of Mississippi, told NBC News.
+“My intent is not to feed the conspiracy monster,” Peterson, 43, a fire protection coordinator at the University of Mississippi, told NBC News.

 "Make sure your vote is correct before you hit go, because if I wasn't paying attention, I would have voted for the guy I didn't want to,” he said.

-During the 2016 presidential election, Russian state-backed hackers attempted to probe the backend election administration systems in all 50 states, according to a recent Senate Intelligence Committee report, though there is no evidence of a single vote being changed.
+During the 2016 presidential election, Russian state-backed hackers attempted to probe the backend election administration systems in all 50 states, according to a report last month by the Senate Intelligence Committee, though there is no evidence of a single vote being changed.

 Election watchdogs have grown increasingly vocal in calling for an overhaul of the U.S. voting system in the face of obsolete equipment running outdated software.
 National security officials also warn of potential interference by malicious domestic and foreign actors.

-Some jurisdictions have rushed to purchase new equipment, especially to replace paperless machines, which experts say are more vulnerable.
-Ideally, new voting machines would produce some version of a paper ballot, implement post-election audits and scrutinize vendors for conflicts of interest.
+Some jurisdictions have rushed to purchase new equipment, especially to replace paperless machines, which experts say are more vulnerable to tampering, with those that produce some kind of auditable paper trail.

 But many districts have already run out of time or money to upgrade their voting machines before the 2020 election.